The Future of Liberty

 Mitch Daniels (00:09:59):

-I'm talking about 92 now.
+I’m talking about ‘92 now.

 David Keene (00:10:01):

-To Washington during the Nixon years.
+I thought that was a mistake, but it was in the New Hampshire primary.
+Pat Buchanan brought me to Washington during the Nixon years.
 I came to Washington.
-I was the chairman of Young Americans for Freedom.
-This was during the Vietnam War, and Nixon decided, Pat got me a meeting with the president.
+I was the chairman of Young Americans for Freedom, this was during the Vietnam War.
+Pat got me a meeting with the president.
 I was 23 years old.
-And so we had a meeting in the Oval Office at 45 minute meeting, and unbeknownst to me there had been a big fight about whether some right wing nut should be allowed to meet with the president.
-And in typical Nixonian fashion, he said, I'll have the meeting.
-I won't put it on the schedule.
+We had a meeting in the Oval Office, a45 minute meeting, and unbeknownst to me there had been a big fight about whether some right wing nut should be allowed to meet with the president.
+And in typical Nixonian fashion, he said, I'll have the meeting and I won’t put it on the schedule.
 Which as you know, is absolutely the worst possible thing you could do.
 And it went on and on.
-It was Pat and Nixon, and I won't go into the language of the details of Nixon was trying to be one of the boys that day, but then afterwards Pat said, the vice president's looking for somebody, would you be willing to interview with him?
+It was Pat and Nixon, and I, I won’t go into the language or the details, but Nixon was trying to be one of the boys that day.
+Afterwards Pat said, the vice president's looking for somebody, would you be willing to interview with him?
 So I went up there and he hired me.
 That's how I got to Washington.
 So Pat was a good friend, bright guy, really good guy.

 Mitch Daniels (00:11:04):

-Impossible, not to like,
+Impossible, not to like.

 David Keene (00:11:07):